 Porthdinllaen is a crescent shaped sandy beach over a mile long, and was once considered as the rail terminus and departure point for Ireland.
 At the western end of the beach is the Ty Coch inn - a very popular public house with outdoor seating, situated almost on the beach.
 A National Trust car park is located at Morfa Nefyn on the clifftop roughly at the centre of the beach, but roadside parking can easily be found in the village.

-The beach is backed by boulder clay cliffs, and facilities include toilets and a cafe (opposite the car park).
+The beach is backed by cliffs of sand and boulder clay - sand martins can often be seen nesting high up in the cliffs.
+Facilities include toilets and a cafe (opposite the car park).
 This is a good beach for kayaking, sunbathing and swimming but there are strong currents at the northern end.
-There are superb views towards the Yr Eifl mountains to the north.
+Lovers of secret beaches will find a small sandy cove near to the RNLI Lifeboat station.

 This beach occasionally gets good surf, and is best just after the high tide.
 Dogs are allowed at all times.